 Artificial Hydration and Artificial Nutrition or Medically Assisted Nutrition

 Artificial Hydration and Artificial Nutrition, also known as Medically Assisted Nutrition, is a medical treatment that supplements or replaces ordinary eating and drinking by giving a chemically balanced mix of nutrients and/or fluids through a tube placed directly into the digestive tract (enteral) or through a tube directly into a vein (parenteral).

-Capacity in health care planning usually refers to an adult’s ability to make effective decisions about his or her health care, safety and well-being.
+Capacity in health care decision-making typically refers to an individual’s ability to make and communicate decisions about his or her health care, safety and well-being.
 Generally speaking, adults have capacity if they can understand the medical diagnosis and prognosis, appreciate the nature of the recommended care and the risks and benefits of each alternative, and use logical reasoning to make a decision.
 Every person who has capacity to make health care decisions can compete a Health Care Proxy to choose a trusted person as their Health Care Agent.
 Under MA law, every adult shall be presumed to be competent and every health care proxy shall be presumed to be properly executed unless a court determines otherwise.
 Read more here.

 Cardiopulmonary Resuscitation (CPR)

 Cardiopulmonary resuscitation (CPR) is the administration of heart compressions and artificial respiration to restore circulation and breathing.
 CPR is a set of procedures that may include: